Angels’ Trout confirms he’ll play this year with baby on way

 ANAHEIM, Calif.
-(AP) — Mike Trout has decided to play for the Los Angeles Angels in the shortened baseball season, although his year will be paused in a few weeks by the birth of his first child.
+(AP) — Mike Trout is confident enough in baseball’s safety rules to stay on the field during the coronavirus pandemic.

+Trout has decided to play for the Los Angeles Angels in the shortened baseball season, although his year will be paused in a few weeks by the birth of his first child.
 The three-time AL MVP confirmed his decision Wednesday before the Angels’ final exhibition game against the San Diego Padres at Angel Stadium.

-Trout expressed uncertainty earlier this month about the safety of this unique major league season, saying he wouldn’t risk his growing family’s health to participate.
-After three weeks of experience with the regulations put in place by the Angels and Major League Baseball, Trout is cautiously confident in baseball’s ability to hold a season safely.
+Trout expressed uncertainty this month about the safety of this unique major league campaign, saying he wouldn’t risk his growing family’s health to participate.
+After three weeks of experience with the regulations put in place by the Angels and Major League Baseball, Trout is cautiously optimistic about baseball’s ability to hold a season safely.

-“I’m playing,” Trout said in a video conference call.
+“I’m playing,” Trout said on a video conference call.
 “It’s definitely been great so far.”

 Trout will be in the lineup when the Angels open the season Friday in Oakland, but he won’t be joined by Anthony Rendon.
-The Angels’ new $245 million first baseman will miss opening day and perhaps a few more games with an oblique muscle injury, manager Joe Maddon said Wednesday night.
+The Angels’ new $245 million third baseman will miss opening day and perhaps a few more games with an oblique muscle injury, manager Joe Maddon said Wednesday night.

 Two weeks ago, Trout was still “up in the air” about whether to play at all this season.
 He has been encouraged by the low number of positive tests around baseball, along with his fellow players’ willingness to follow safety regulations.